Skip to content

 Sri Lanka

-Pathirakali Amman Temple is famous for its stunning gopuram with its diverse and vibrant colours.
-It includes a beautiful interior design.
+Pathirakali Amman Temple is famous for its stunning gopuram, which is filled with diverse and vibrant colours.
+It also has a beautiful interior design.
 When you visit the temple, you will feel the benevolent divine presence.
 Among all the temples of Trincomalee, this temple will amaze you with its colourful walls and spiritual feelings.

 Velgam Vehera

-This ancient Buddhist archaeological site is one of Trincomalee’s most interesting to visit.
-The site will take you on an adventure through history with the original crystal Buddha statue to spend hours among the trees and stroll among the remains of this beautiful temple built by King Devanampya Tissa of Anuradhapura.
+This ancient Buddhist archaeological site is one of Trincomalee’s most interesting.
+The site will take you on an adventure through history with the original crystal Buddha statue.
+You can spend hours among the trees and stroll among the remains of this beautiful temple built by King Devanampya Tissa of Anuradhapura.

 Bentota City